 - Repurpose posts or ebooks into videos for YouTube, which has more than 2 billion users worldwide.
 Codeless recommends using a variety of different formats, including offline materials or infographics.

-Create long-form, evergreen content
+Create long-form, evergreen content for SEO strategy during COVID-19

 Many businesses rely on trade shows or conferences to generate a large portion of their revenue.
 Those events are off the table — for months or possibly even years.
 Which makes now the perfect time to capitalize on the expertise of your product experts or trade show sales staff to create long-form, evergreen content.
 After all, they likely know more about your products or services than anyone else.